-These can be hard to work into a routine in a lifestyle of constant movement.
+These two can be hard to work into a routine in a lifestyle of constant movement.
 But once you do, they can be very grounding.
 I’ve found a combination of running, yoga, and meditation has helped me in relieving stress and fatigue from travel.

-BONUS: Do Something Creative
+21. Do Something Creative

 Note: This article contains affiliate links, meaning if you click and make a purchase we get a tiny commission and you get our undying gratitude.